-Each lunchtime as well as regular lunchtime play and the POD, we also have games and special activities that students can access while at play.
+Each lunchtime as well as regular lunchtime play and the POD, we also have games and special activities c0-created by our play coach and counsellor that students can access while at play.

 We are a “Better Buddies’ school.
 (Alannah & Madeline Foundation program).
-All students have a Buddy and teachers organise activities and sessions where the Buddies can build relationships doing various interesting tasks related to the Curriculum.
+All students have a Buddy and teachers have a buddy.
+We organise activities and sessions where the Buddies can build relationships doing various interesting tasks related to the Curriculum and be positive mentors.

 Preps students are paired with Year 6 students

 Year 1 students are connected to Year 4 students